cq100/Dssssssssss/README.md

 The pre-trained model is "D2Net.h5"

+## Remarks

+1. When you only have one GPU, please comment out the Gradnorm code block
+2. The pre-trained model is trained on a private data set

 ## Parent Repository

 The code was taken from <a href="">https://github.com/KupynOrest/RestoreGAN</a> .
 This repository contains flexible pipelines for different Image Restoration tasks.